-Rebrandly | Custom URL Shortener, Branded Link Management, API
+TERMS OF USE

 Rebrandly reserves the right at any time to change, modify, add to, discontinue, or retire any aspect or feature of the Services, including, but not limited to, any online software applications Rebrandly provides as part of the Services (the "Software"), hours of availability, equipment needed for access or use, the maximum number of clicks you can monitor, and the quantity of statistical data Rebrandly stores in its servers.
 Any such modifications will not materially or adversely affect your rights or obligations under these Terms of Use.

-"Confidential Information" means all Documentation, technical information, Software, business information, feedback, reports about the Services, trade secrets, Intellectual Property Rights, or other materials of a confidential nature disclosed by Rebrandly to you in connection with your use of the Services.
-You will treat all Confidential Information that you may receive as secret, confidential, and proprietary and will not disclose or use the same without Rebrandly’s explicit and prior written consent.
-You will implement such procedures as reasonably necessary to prevent the intentional or negligent disclosure to any third party of any Confidential Information.
-Notwithstanding the foregoing, Confidential Information shall not include any information that: (a) before its disclosure, was of general public knowledge; (b) becomes, after its disclosure to you, a matter of general public knowledge other than as a consequence of a breach by you of any obligation under these Terms of Use; or (c) is made public by Rebrandly.
+"Confidential Information" means all Documentation, technical information, Software, business information, feedback, reports about the Services, trade secrets, Intellectual Property Rights, or other materials of a confidential nature disclosed by one party to the other party in connection with the Services.
+The receiving party will treat all Confidential Information received as secret, confidential, and proprietary and will not disclose or use the same without the explicit and prior written consent of the other party.
+Both parties will implement such procedures as reasonably necessary to prevent the intentional or negligent disclosure to any third party of any Confidential Information (unless such disclosure is required by law).
+Notwithstanding the foregoing, Confidential Information shall not include any information that: (a) before its disclosure, was of general public knowledge; (b) becomes, after its disclosure to the receiving party, a matter of general public knowledge other than as a consequence of a breach by the receiving party of any obligation under these Terms of Use; or (c) is made public by the disclosing party.

 Unless you have otherwise requested in writing before the Activation Date, you agree that Rebrandly may include your trademarks, name, logos, comments, and feedback in Rebrandly customer lists, press releases, marketing materials, social media channels, and on the Site.
 You may ask us at any time during your User Subscription to withdraw any such use.